RaceClocker supports various race start formats that are common across many sports. Our start options are:

 Results can be sorted by column to see the ranked result at each point in the race.
 A blue highlight indicates the column that results are ranked by.
 A second click restores sort order to the default ranking (by result).

 When 2 or more split points are set, the results can be toggled between 'Intervals' or 'Splits'.
 The first ('Intervals') displays the time between the actual and the previous split point and the second ('Splits') displays the time between the actual point and the start.
-Split points can also be hidden altogether, in order to provide a more readable view of the results on smartphones.
+Split points can also be hidden altogether when both options are turned off, in order to provide a more readable view of the results on smartphones.

-Results can be viewed in groups, depending on race settings.
+Results can be viewed in groups, depending on the race settings.
 When a race is started in waves and includes several categories accross those waves, the results can be displayed both by wave, or be category, or as a flat list - with the overall fastest participant at the top.
+When the gender field is enabled, results can also be grouped accordingly.

 RaceClocker results can be shared publicly via the 'Share Link' button that copies a short and public URL to the clipboard.
+It also shows a QR code that can be printed or displayed so that participants can easily find or get to the race results.
 Additionally, all results can be downloaded for further processing or archiving as Excel file (.xlsx), including results as well as all raw timing data.

 RaceClocker results can also be retrieved as JSON data.
 Simply append the variable &JSON=1